Collecting Device Metrics

 memfault_metrics_heartbeat_debug_trigger()

-can be called at any time to trigger a heartbeat serialization (so you don't have to wait for the entire interval to get data to flush)memfault_metrics_heartbeat_debug_print()
+can be called at any time to trigger a Heartbeat serialization (so you don't have to wait for the entire interval to get data to flush)memfault_metrics_heartbeat_debug_print()

-purposes by setting
+debugging purposes by setting

 MEMFAULT_METRICS_HEARTBEAT_INTERVAL_SECS